wolfalders/wolfalders.github.io/_publications/publications.md

 ---

 ### Peer Reviewed Articles
-Submitted.         __Alders, W.__  The rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland. _Journal of Field Archaeology_
+Submitted.         __Alders, W.__  The rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland. _Journal of Field Archaeology._

-Submitted         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data. _Journal of Archaeological Method and Theory._
+Submitted.         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data. _Journal of Archaeological Method and Theory._

-Submitted        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal slave raiding, indigenous hinterlands, and small-scale agricultural transformations in Swahili East Africa. _Current Anthropology._
+Submitted.        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal slave raiding, indigenous hinterlands, and small-scale agricultural transformations in Swahili East Africa. _Current Anthropology._

 2024	      __Alders W.__ Clientage, debt, and the integrative orientation of non-elites on the East African Swahili Coast. _Journal of Anthropological Archaeology._ http://dx.doi.org/10.1016/j.jaa.2023.101553